 Students may pick Economics if they wish to directly study accountancy, banking or finance.
 The course will stand you in good stead by giving you an insight and understanding of the economics forces that impact your day-to-day activities.
 Economics is a highly desirable A level and in an ever changing and developing world both universities and employers will be looking for young people who know how the finances of the world run.
-Economics combines well with Mathematics, but also the Humanities such as History and Politics, setting students up as well rounded and adaptable individuals.
+Economics combines well with Mathematics, but also the Humanities such as History, Politics and Geography, setting students up as well rounded and adaptable individuals.

 WHAT DO OUR STUDENTS SAY: